Richard Taunton Sixth Form College

 Currently we don't have any open positions.

 We are working in close partnership with primary and secondary schools and colleges, with our local universities and with the local authority in Southampton, to raise standards and increase post-16 participation and progression.
-Our collective efforts have increased progression into full time education post-16 from 66% in 2003 to 94% in 2013.
 We work with our partners to make Southampton’s schools and colleges irresistible to the families who live in Southampton and in the surrounding area.
 We also champion positive progression beyond college to Higher Education or into robust employment-related training schemes.
-We are proud that in the last 5 years, in a city where average participation in HE is 31%, we have increased HE participation from 45% to 65% of students at this college who are qualified to progress.

 The College takes partnership and collaboration very seriously.
 We are members of the national Association of Colleges and the Sixth Form Colleges’ Association.
 More locally, we are part of the Wessex Group of Sixth Form Colleges, and work closely with the 9 other colleges in Hampshire, Southampton and Portsmouth to provide the best development opportunities for staff and to enhance the experience and success of our students.
 We are also active members of the Solent Colleges’ Innovation Partnership which links the six Sixth Form Colleges which sit in urban communities across the coastal area of the Solent.